Penal Code 236.1 PC – Human Trafficking Laws in California

-Throughout practicing criminal defense for the past 25 years, I have seen human trafficking-related offenses becoming more prevalent, and law enforcement has developed special units to investigate and prosecute these types of offenses.
+Throughout practicing criminal defense for the past 25 years, I have seen human trafficking-related offenses becoming more prevalent, and law enforcement has developed special units to investigate and prosecute these types of crimes.

 Your best strategy to counter some of the harsh consequences and unfair practices surrounding the prosecution of human trafficking cases is to hire a solid criminal defense attorney who has fought these cases and won.
 Even if you do not have an issue that will be dismissed entirely, the best criminal defense attorneys know how to mitigate claims and get lesser charges for their clients.

-Many of the human trafficking cases that I see center around some illegal sex-related activity and involve individuals from outside the United States who are being brought into the U.S. for some purpose to make money, and there is typically sex involved.
+Many of the human trafficking cases that I see center around some illegal sex-related activity and involve individuals from outside the United States who are being brought into the U.S. to make money, and there is typically sex involved.

 Anytime I see people making money under the radar, the federal or state government will try and come in and get their piece of the pie as far as taxes and compensation for the money being exchanged by the involved parties.
 If that money is illegally being made, then the government will seek to take it all and prosecute the offenders to the full extent of the law.